 Feelings of Loneliness

-Changes in how things are done—both changes at work and changes in your daily life—are constant reminders that we’re still in the middle of a pandemic and life isn’t the same.
-These changes can amplify difficult feelings like loneliness, uncertainty, fear, despair, and hopelessness.
-This is a normal part of any traumatic or challenging situation and you aren’t alone.
+Changes in how things are done—both changes at work and changes in your daily life— can amplify difficult feelings like loneliness, uncertainty, fear or despair.
+This is a normal part of a challenging situation and you aren’t alone.

-Loneliness can be particularly hard right now because we have to take public health measures into consideration.
-It isn’t just a matter of meeting up with a friend or joining a group to meet new people.
 While loneliness can be very uncomfortable, it’s a feeling.
-Simple skills and strategies to boost resilience can help lower the volume on feelings like loneliness and help you find well-being despite separation from people you care about.
+Simple skills and strategies to boost resilience can help lower the volume on feelings like loneliness and help you find well-being.

 Seek support